boschresearch/pylife/CONTRIBUTING.md

 with the pyLife development team early in the process.
 Coordinating up front helps to avoid frustration later on.

+Your contribution must be licensed under the Apache-2.0 license, the license used by this project.

+## Guidelines to pull requests

 Please do consult the [CODINGSTYLE](CODINGSTYLE.md) file for codingstyle guide lines.
+In order to have your contribution merged to main line following guide lines should be met.

+### Testing
-In order to have your contribution merged to main line, the functionality of your contribution (functions, class methods) need to be tested by [pytest][pytest] testing routines.
+The functionality of your contribution (functions, class methods) need to be tested by [pytest][pytest] testing routines.
+We are measuring the testing coverage.
+Your pull request should not decrease the test coverage.

-Your contribution must be licensed under the Apache-2.0 license, the license used by this project.
+### Docstrings
+Document your public API classes, methods, functions and attributes using numpy style docstings unless the naming is *really* self-explanatory.

+### Comments
+Use as little comments as possible.
+The code along with docstrings should be expressive enough.
+Remove any commented code lines before issuing your pull request.

 ## Add / retain copyright notices